-In addition to the English Major requirements and electives, Language and Linguistics students must choose 12 hours from the following list.
+In addition to the English Major requirements and electives, Applied Linguistics students must choose 12 hours from the following list.

 - ENGL 3501 Modern English Grammar